What is a Pap smear or test?

 A Pap test is a test your provider does to check your cervix for any cells that are not normal.
 The cervix is the lower part of the uterus (womb), which opens into the vagina.
 Abnormal cervical cells, if not found and treated, can lead to cervical cancer.

-During a Pap test your doctor or nurse puts a speculum (a tool that helps your doctor or nurse see your cervix) into your vagina and uses a special stick or soft brush to collect cells from the outside of your cervix.
+During a Pap test your healthcare provider inserts a speculum, a tool that helps your provider to see your cervix, into your vagina and uses a special broom or soft brush to collect cells from the outside of your cervix.
 The cells are sent to a laboratory for testing.

 What is an HPV test?

 An HPV test looks for DNA from HPV in cells from your cervix.
 The cervix is the lower part of the uterus or womb, which opens into the vagina.
 HPV is a sexually transmitted infection (STI) that goes away on its own in most people.
 If it does not go away, HPV can cause abnormal cervical cells that can lead to cervical cancer.
 Certain types of HPV are more likely to cause cervical cancer.
 The HPV test can tell your provider if you have HPV and which type it is.
 During an HPV test, your provider puts a speculum, a tool that helps to see your cervix into your vagina and uses a soft brush to collect cells from the outside of your cervix.
 The cells are tested in a laboratory.